Sofia Bapna sitting on bench

 Biography

-Sofia Bapna is Assistant Professor and Lawrence Fellow at the Carlson School of Management, University of MN.
+Sofia Bapna is Associate Professor and Lawrence Fellow at the Carlson School of Management, University of MN.

 Dr. Bapna’s research interests lie in the areas of digital platforms, entrepreneurship, and gender gaps.
 They stem from her experience as a female information technology professional as well as her experience as an entrepreneur in the digital economy.
 This background has resulted in two research streams.
 The first focuses on women’s under representation in STEM fields such as IT.
 Her work in this stream increases our understanding of the reasons underlying women’s under representation, identifies interventions to reduce gender gaps in representation, and identifies the effectiveness of legislation aimed at increasing women’s participation in the workforce.
 The second stream focuses on entrepreneurship in the digital economy.
 Her research in this stream increases our understanding of how entrepreneurs can be successful raising capital through crowdfunding and how they can grow their online brand communities.
 It also sheds light on the democratization of access to capital through crowdfunding by helping us understand how women and non-traditional user-entrepreneurs fare when raising capital through equity crowdfunding.